MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 8. Click **Next** followed by clicking **Finish**.

 ### MobileFirst Operations Console
-The MobileFirst Server's Operations Console expose the MobileFirst Server functionalities.
+The MobileFirst Server's Operations Console exposes the following functionalities.
 A developer can:

 - Register and deploy applications and adapters
-- Optionally download native/Cordova application and adapter templates
+- Optionally download native/Cordova application and adapter starter code templates
-- Configure application aspects:
-    - Authentication and security
+- Configure an application's authentication and security properties
+- Manage applications:
     - Application Authenticity
     - Push Notifications
     - Direct Update
+    - Remote Disable/Notify
 - Generate DevOps scripts for continuous integration workflows and faster development cycles
 - and more

-Once the MobileFirst Server is up &amp; running, you can access the console from a browser using the URL: `http://locahost:9080/mfpconsole`.

 > Learn more about the MobileFirst Operations Console in the [Using the MobilFirst Platform Operations Console](../../quick-start/console/) tutorial.